arrayfire/arrayfire-js/documentation/docs/index.md

 # About Fire.js

-Fire.js is the Node.js bindings for Array Fire.
+Fire.js is the Node.js bindings for ArrayFire.
 Install instructions can be found in the [project's readme at Github](https://github.com/unbornchikken/fire-js#install).

 ## (How To) Use ES6 Generators

-The original Array Fire library contains a lot of functions that blocks.
+The original ArrayFire library contains a lot of functions that blocks.
 They are often run at O(n) atleast on CPU backend, or do some blocking initialization work on first call on OpenCL/CUDA platforms.
 Because of this those functions are wrapped asynchronously, and can be called with traditional Node.js callbacks, eg.:

 ```js
 fire.srqt(input, function(err, output) {